ShriHari33/Assemblers.github.io/README.md

     In case you want to clean the program, you can run the above command.
 This will _remove_ the _object files_ and the _executable file_.

 ---
+# Future Scope <a name="future-scope"></a>
+1. **Parallel Processing**:
+    - The Two-Pass Assembler can be enhanced to support _parallel processing_ to _speed up the assembly process_.
+This can be achieved by _splitting the assembly process_ into multiple threads, each handling a separate Control Section.
+I reckon this will significantly _reduce the overall assembly time_ and _improve the performance_ of the assembler.
+2. **Optimization Techniques**:
+    - The Two-Pass Assembler can be further optimized by implementing _optimization techniques_ such as _dead code elimination_, _constant folding_, and _loop optimization_.
+Taking the idea of LLVM's MLIR [^9] optimizations, we can _transform the intermediate representation_ of the program to _optimize the code_ and _reduce the execution time_.
+3. **Program Blocks**:
+    - In addition to the already present Control Sections, this Two-Pass Assembler can be extended to support _Program Blocks_, which allow the _separation of the program into multiple blocks_.
+This will further enhance the _readability_ and _maintainability_ within a _single program_ and _facilitate the reuse of code_.
+4. **Macro Processing**:
+    - The Two-Pass Assembler can be enhanced to support _macro processing_, which allows the _definition and expansion of macros_ in the assembly code.
+This will _reduce code duplication_ and _improve code readability_.
+This part is the most exciting part for the future scope of this project for me!

+    Please submit PRs if you have any ideas or suggestions for the future scope of this project.
+I would be more than happy to share, discuss, and implement them with the community!
+---
 # References <a name="references"></a>
 [^1]: Wikipedia, "Hash function," Available: https://en.wikipedia.org/wiki/Hash_function.
 [^2]: Wikipedia, "AVL tree," Available: https://en.wikipedia.org/wiki/AVL_tree.